 - Coordinates probationary officer training for newly hired officers.

-- Assigns trainees to FTO's.
+- Assigns trainees to Field Training Officers.

 - Counsels and disciplines trainees.

 - Investigation of criminal offenses involving forgeries, check cases, credit card offenses, fraudulent credit applications, bunco-fraud schemes, embezzlements, computer crimes, bigamy cases and elder fiduciary abuse cases.